 And it might have been, if many people had bothered to see it.
 Apparently, to be a big release, people have to actually show up for your release.
 Instead, and for a variety of reasons at which analysts can only guess, audiences shied away from the film, and it wasn’t long before the biggest film in Indian history became one of the biggest flops in Indian history.
 Like Megaforce, except that the effects are better, the movie is actually good, and Kamal Hassan never kisses his own thumb and thrusts it lovingly toward the camera.
 Still, box office failure and critical and audience puzzlement at just what the hell Hassan was trying to do doesn’t mean the film isn’t spectacular, especially from the viewpoint of a cult film fan.
 It packs in a ton of breakneck action, some quality acting, and some absolutely inspired freak-out scenes.

 The special effects range from competent to outstanding, and though the film obviously revels in visual flash, it seems for the most part to be justified by the plot.
 And even when it’s just indulgence, it’s still pretty fun.
 The bulk of the effects are up to the standards of Hollywood productions of the time (2001), and they set a new benchmark for the quality of effects work in Indian films in much the same way Star Wars did in the United States and Zu Warriors did in Hong Kong.
-The animated sequences are also a real treat, though the animated versions of Raveena and Manisha Koirala aren’t nearly as sexy as the real things.
+The animated sequences are also a real treat.
 The martial arts choreography isn’t spectacular, but it’s still pretty good, and there are a couple stand-out action sequences, such as a car chase that sees Abhay leaping from vehicle to vehicle and the final showdown between the two brothers, that really make Abhay a stand-out action film as well as a screwed-up acid trip of a movie.

 Tamil star Kamal Hassan is wonderful in his dual role, creating two characters so individualistic and unique that you never once even realize you’re watching the same actor in dual roles.
 Vijay is stable, caring, but determined to protect his bride from his brother.
-Abhay is a scenery-chewing madman with a tendency to turn into a cartoon.
-Raveena has little to do other than be occasionally stalked and menaced by Abhay while she looks pretty, but one of my favorite actresses, Manisha Koirala (Dil Se, Company) has a hilariously grotesque part as a sleazy cokehead popstar who tries to bed Abhay before ending up on the bad end of one of his drug-induced hallucinations.
+Abhay is a scenery-chewing (literally, in one scene) madman with a tendency to turn into a cartoon.
+Raveena has little to do other than be occasionally stalked and menaced by Abhay while she looks pretty, but one of my favorite actresses, Manisha Koirala, has a hilariously grotesque part as a sleazy cokehead popstar who tries to bed Abhay before ending up on the bad end of one of his drug-induced hallucinations.
 She appears in a weird musical number, then shows up for the hotel scene, which she plays out almost entirely in English.
-I love Manisha.
-Love her to death, but man, acting in English is not what you might call one of her strong points.
-I have no idea what she thought she was doing.
-Bad as it is, though, it’s still pretty entertaining.
 Kitu Gidwani appears in flashbacks as the manipulative mother-in-law, while Anuradha Hasan plays the saintly real mother of Abhay and Vijay, who appears frequently to Abhay as a sort of ghostly Ben Kenobi hallucination.

 Hassan’s script wastes no time, and even at three hours, he keeps the film skipping effortlessly from one crazy moment to the next.
 Hassan has a reputation as one of Indian cinema’s bolder and more unconventional risk-takers (placing him in the company of men like Ram Gopal Varma), and Abhay was certainly a risky movie.
 It’s equal parts psychological horror, Hong Kong action film, fantasy effects film, and musical comedy — even Indian audiences accustomed to seeing every genre imaginable crammed into a single film didn’t really know what to make of Abhay‘s gloriously madcap combination of ingredients.
 Although it’s a financial failure, as a piece of mind-blowing phantasmagorical entertainment, you’d be hard-pressed to find a film more enthusiastic and strange than Hassan’s big-budget ode to schizophrenic kungfu insanity.
 It’s a bit bloated, definitely way over-the-top, wildly imaginative, and as a result, an absolute joy to watch — if you get to watch it at all.